edrubin/EC607S23/README.md

 The final exam has two parts:

 - In class: 10:15am–12:15pm on Monday, June 12th (2023).
-- Take-home: Responses due by 11:59pm Pacific on Wednesday, June 14th, 2023.
+- [Take-home:](final/final-home) Responses due by 11:59pm Pacific on Thursday, June 15th, 2023.

 We do not have a midterm exam.